 Associate of Applied Science in Welding and Nondestructive Testing Technology

 The Associate of Applied Science degree in Welding and Nondestructive Testing Technology is designed to prepare students for a career as a welding and/or nondestructive testing technician.
 Courses include hands-on applications of various welding and nondestructive testing processes.
 Students develop the skills and knowledge for employment within the oil and gas, mining, construction, maritime, fabrication, and manufacturing industries.
 The academic requirements of the program provide students with the written and oral communication skills needed for success.
-Additionally, students have the opportunity to continue studies toward a B.S. in Applied Technologies Leadership should they desire to continue his or her education.
-The courses within this program are based on a combination of industry standards that include; American Welding Society, American Petroleum Institute, American Society for Mechanical Engineers, and the American Society for Nondestructive Testing.
+Additionally, if a student desires to continue their education, they may apply the A.A.S. coursework toward a B.S. in Applied Technologies Leadership.
+The courses within this program are based on a combination of industry standards that include: American Welding Society, American Petroleum Institute, American Society for Mechanical Engineers, and the American Society for Nondestructive Testing.

 The NDT courses embedded within the AAS degree provide students with extensive practice in testing and inspection methods.
 The program is recognized by the American Society for Nondestructive Testing (ASNT) and serves as the leading program in Alaska.
 Students gain hands-on experience in ultrasonic and radiographic testing methods as well as magnetic particle, eddy-current, and liquid penetrant.